ELRabito/ExileReKeyFix/README.md

 # ExileReKeyFix

-Fixed a Exile bug/design flaw which took your poptabs while aborting the PIN change at the Vehicle Customs Trader.
+Fixes a Exile bug/design flaw which took your poptabs while aborting the PIN change at the Vehicle Customs Trader.
 Now the poptabs only get deducted if the PIN change is successful.

 ##>Installation